 Dynamic

-Developers should learn C++ for embedded systems when building applications that require real-time performance, direct hardware access, or minimal memory footprint, such as in automotive systems, IoT devices, or robotics meets c is widely used in the industry and worth learning.
+Use C when you need low-level control over hardware, such as in operating systems, embedded firmware, or high-performance computing where every CPU cycle counts, as seen in game engines like Doom meets developers should learn c++ for embedded systems when building applications that require real-time performance, direct hardware access, or minimal memory footprint, such as in automotive systems, iot devices, or robotics.
 Here's our take.

 🧊Nice Pick